raess1/NOTES-on-ROS2-Cyclone-DDS-zenoh-ros2-dds-plugin/README.md

 Let's continue preparations, In this setup we will target the PORT: 7447/UDP

 We want to open the port so it becaomse public.
 In my case I am using Google wifi.
 And this is how I do it.
-1.Open the Google Home app .
+- Open the Google Home app .
-2.Tap Wi-Fi Settings. ...
+- Tap Wi-Fi Settings. ...
-3.Tap Port management. ...
+- Tap Port management. ...
-4.Select the tab for the type of IP address you're forwarding.
+- Select the tab for the type of IP address you're forwarding.
-5.Select a device.
+- Select a device.
 (My host)
-6.Add your internal and external ports.
+- Add your internal and external ports.
 (7447) (7447)
-7.Choose User Datagram Protocol (UDP).
+- Choose User Datagram Protocol (UDP).
-8.Tap Save .
+- Tap Save .

 Port 7447 is now public open.